5u8aru/Country-Population-Data-Aggregator/README.md

 ## Description

 This project automates the extraction, storage, and aggregation of country population data from Wikipedia.
 Using web scraping, PostgreSQL, and Docker, the system collects country-wise population data, stores it in a relational database, and allows retrieval of aggregated statistics through a single SQL query.
-The project is designed for efficiency, automation, and scalability, making it ideal for demographic analysis.

 ## Features